MicrosoftDocs/cloud-adoption-framework/docs/reference/fundamental-concepts/hosting-hierarchy.md

 - **Portfolio:** The cloud strategy team and the cloud center of excellence (CCoE) use the Strategy and Plan methodologies to guide decisions that affect the overall portfolio.
 The cloud strategy team is accountable for the enterprise level of the cloud portfolio hierarchy.
 The cloud strategy team should also be informed of decisions about the environment, landing zones, and high-priority workloads.
 - **Cloud platforms:** The cloud governance team is accountable for the disciplines that ensure consistency across each environment in alignment with the Govern methodology.
 The cloud governance team is accountable for governance of all resources in all environments.
 The cloud governance team should be consulted on changes that might require an exception or change to governing policies.
 The cloud governance team should also be informed of progress with workload and asset adoption.
 - **Landing zones and cloud foundation:** The cloud platform team is accountable for developing the landing zones and platform utilities that support adoption.
 The cloud automation team is accountable for automating the development of, and ongoing support for, those landing zones and platform utilities.
 Both teams use the Ready methodology to guide implementation.
 Both teams should be informed of progress with workload adoption and any changes to the enterprise or environment.
 - **Workloads:** Adoption happens at the workload level.
 Cloud adoption teams use the Migrate and Innovate methodologies to establish scalable processes to accelerate adoption.
 After adoption is complete, the ownership of workloads is likely transferred to a cloud operations team that uses the Manage methodology to guide operations management.
-Both teams should be comfortable using the [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework) to make detailed architectural decisions that affect the workloads they support.
+Both teams should be comfortable using the Azure Architecture Framework to make detailed architectural decisions that affect the workloads they support.
 Both teams should be informed of changes to landing zones and environments.
 Both teams might occasionally contribute to landing zone features.
 - **Assets:** Assets are typically the responsibility of the cloud operations team.
 That team uses the management baseline in the Manage methodology to guide operations management decisions.
-It should also use Azure Advisor and the Microsoft Azure Well-Architected Framework to make detailed resource and architectural changes that are required to deliver on operations requirements.
+It should also use Azure Advisor and the Azure Architecture Framework to make detailed resource and architectural changes that are required to deliver on operations requirements.

 ### Accountability variants: